Rakshitg600/Notakto-website/README.md

 ## :brain: AI Engine

-This project's AI engine uses center-weighted heuristics and misère Nim strategies.
+This project's AI engine uses center-weighted heuristics and misère Nim strategies to play the game.
 You can scale the engine from easy (1) to hard (5).
 At lower difficulties, the engine introduces more randomness in its guesses.

 ## :sparkler: Coins and Power-ups